- Students will gain a general understanding of the following terms:

 - Make sure the students understand that the key notion of “transformation” is about repurposing and context, not about changes to the actual material used.

 When can you depend on fair use in your classroom teaching?
 Here’s some help:

 Building Fair Use Into Assignments and Tests

 You can always give your students an assignment that lets them show you their best reasoning about fair use.
 But you can also build into your existing assignments a requirement that they consider the fair use implications of their choices, and develop their reasoning skills.
-(See Class Assignments.)
-A midterm, final or quiz can contain a question that lets them demonstrate if they understand what fair use is, or how to reason in a particular situation about it.
+(See Class Assignments, Section III.)
+A midterm, final, or quiz can contain a question that lets them demonstrate if they understand what fair use is, or how to reason in a particular situation about it.